4 ESG investing

 This is the bread and butter of climate deniers.
 The problem is that behind the tree (one Nobel prize recipient), the forest is pretty dubious (retired school teachers… don’t make genuine experts).
 In contrast, researchers who have worked for the IPCC can be counted in tens of thousands in the past two decades.

-These people have an audition, so it’s important to understand their talking points, analyze them and, if required, debunk them.
+These people have an audience, so it’s important to understand their talking points, analyze them and, if required, debunk them.
 In the latter case, the argument is to challenge climate models, disagree with interpretations (or simply, the data) and make surprising claims (“enriching the atmosphere with CO2 is beneficial”).
 Though with the multiplication of extreme weather events (heatwaves, droughts, floods), it has become harder and harder to refute global warming.

 ESG investing has even become political.
 In July 2022, Ron DeSantis, the governor of Florida announced a proposal to ban State Board of Administration (SBA) fund managers — Florida’s $200 billion reserve from the Florida Retirement System — from taking ESG factors into account.
 This is because he considers ESG investing as woke politics.